starfrost013/Lightning/README.md

 * This is a private repository and please treat it as such!

-* All code you check into the main branch must compile.
-Do a private build to check that it compiles before committing it into the main tree!
+* All code you check into the main branch must compile at commit time; do a private build to check that it compiles before committing it into the main tree!

 * Please document all of the changes you make thoroughly using XMLDOC.

 * Code reviews are a requirement for non-senior developers!
 Contact me or a senior developer for a code review.

 ## Style Guide

 * You must add a ClassName or all Instance objects created.

 * PascalCase is recommended.